-The primary form of SQL injection consists of direct insertion of code into user-input variables that are concatenated with SQL commands and executed.
+The primary form of SQL injection consists of code being directly inserted into user-input variables that are concatenated with SQL commands and executed.
 A less direct attack injects malicious code into strings that are destined for storage in a table or as metadata.
-When the stored strings are subsequently concatenated into a dynamic SQL command, the malicious code is executed.
+When the stored strings are subsequently concatenated into a dynamic SQL command then the malicious code is executed.

 Cross site scripting (XSS) occurs when a user inputs malicious data into a website, which causes the application to do something it wasn’t intended to do.
-XSS attacks are very popular and some of the biggest websites have been affected by them including the FBI, CNN, Ebay, Apple, Microsft, and AOL.
+XSS attacks are very popular and some of the biggest websites have been affected by them, including the FBI, CNN, eBay, Apple, Microsoft, and AOL.